What's In This Article

 Using a toothbrush, small brush, spoon, or your fingers, add the baking soda mixture to the grout lines.
 Let it sit for 10 to 15 minutes.

 Using your scrub brush, scrub the mixture into the grout.
 You’ll want to add a lot of pressure while scrubbing.
 This will help release the dirt.
-If you don’t have a lot of upper body strength, or you’re just into power tools, this step will go faster if your utilize a battery operated scrubbing tool.
+If you don’t have a lot of upper body strength, or you’re just into power tools, this step will go faster if you utilize a battery-operated scrubbing tool.

 Wipe off the remainder of the product, then rinse with warm water and a microfiber cloth.